 Social Media Policy

 Social media channels can help support efforts to communicate and market the diverse departments and programs at NIU.
-The Division of Marketing and Communications is available to support and guide page managers in their efforts to be successful on social media.
+The division of Enrollment Management, Marketing and Communications is available to support and guide page managers in their efforts to be successful on social media.

 Mission of Northern Illinois University Social Media